COVID-19 Coronavirus Update

 - Alcohol can still be served to seated patrons only, including at conference and function venues

-- Cinemas, theatres and concert halls can reopen subject to the one person per 4 square metre rule
+- Cinemas, theatres and concert halls can reopen subject to the one person per 4 square metre rule (up to 300 people)

 The rules on gatherings remain the same: 20 guests inside a home (including holiday homes unless everyone is from the same household) and a maximum of 20 people gathering in a public place.